Think like a software tester.

 **************************** Questioning tips.

-"I KEEP six honest serving-men (They taught me all I knew); Their names are What and Why and When And How and Where and Who."
+"I KEEP six honest serving-men (They taught me all I knew); Their names are What and Why and When and How and Where and Who."
 [Rudyard Kipling from "Just So Stories")]

 • Ask a Better Question